CUBRID/cubrid-manual/en/sql/query/update.rst

 *   *col_name* | <*expr*>: Specifies base column to be updated.

 *   *row_count*: Specifies the number of records to be updated after the :ref:`limit-clause`.
-It can be one of unsigned integer, an host variable or a simple expression.
+It can be one of unsigned integer, a host variable or a simple expression.

 In case of only one table is to be updated, you can specify :ref:`order-by-clause` or :ref:`limit-clause`.
 You can also limit the number of records to be updated in the :ref:`limit-clause`.
 You can use the update with the :ref:`order-by-clause` if you want to maintain the execution order or lock order of triggers.